Moving into a new home is both scary and exciting.

 Remembering her fall, she called the estate agent to report the coat, she promised to get in touch with its owners.
 Joanna decided that she had done enough for the day and went for a stroll around the neighborhood.
 It was a lovely area full of trees that bordered onto a thick forest.
 The perfect place to start a family and have a dog she smiled to herself.
 “I wonder what Kitzi will think of that!”
 Joanna noticed a lot of burnt patches in the green grass and wondered what they were from.
 The light breeze picked at her hair and blouse, it was a perfect day.

 After her relaxing afternoon she had a light dinner, a bubble bath and climbed into bed with her book.
 Yawning and stretching she decided to call it a night.
-Noticing the coat, she realised that the agents never called her back.
+Noticing the coat, she noticed that the agents never called her back.
 Oh well, she yawned again and fell asleep facing her cupboard.

 “I must be dreaming” she mumbled out loud.
 She was staring at a face at the top of the coat.
 It stared back with its pale-yellow eyes.
 Hairy, black feet appeared at the bottom of the coat, allowing it to stand.
 It slowly turned towards her.
 If she wasn’t so terrified it would be funny.
 It took forever to make its way to the side of her bed.
 She stared not breathing and without blinking.
 The coat reached out.
-Only once it touched her neck and she felt the icy fingers could she move.
+Only once it touched her neck and she felt the icy fingers, could she move.
 In one movement – she bounced to the other side of the bed and turned on the light.

 The next morning it felt like a dream, a nightmare.
 She looked at the cupboard, the door was empty.
 “The owners must come and get it today or I bin it!” she said determinedly.
 Hopping out of bed she showered and dressed.
 Energy was flowing through her body and she tackled her charming home with it.
 Finally she finished.
 Jo had just sat down at the kitchen table, wanting a glass of Sauvignon Blanc but too exhausted to pour herself one, when the doorbell rang.
 “Hellooooo” Jax said.